lorenzog/dns-parallel-prober/README.md

 If you want to bruteforce all subdomains (default length: 3), use:

     ./dns-queue.py example.com 100 out.txt

+If you have a very fast upstream and don't mind flooding DNS servers, use 2000 threads:

+    ./dns-queue.py example.com 2000 out.txt

 By default the script uses the authoritative NS servers for the given domain.
 To use different DNS servers: